Apologies in advance. I’m wearing my “sarcasm” hat writing this story.

 Where to get everything

 We’ve been contacted by BT, Sky Mobile, Virgin Mobile, Vodafone, EE, O2 and Three.
 All will be ranging.
 You can buy direct from Apple too.
 Given how widely available Apple make their products, expect all major networks to be selling !
+From October 2018 the iPhone XS, XS Max and XR will also be available on VOXI – the youth mobile brand from Vodafone.

 All photos in this piece are courtesy of @benwood